How Tom Cruise Does His Stunts?

 Q: Has Tom Cruise ever been injured while performing a stunt?

 A: Yes, Cruise has experienced injuries during his stunt work.
 In 2017, he broke his ankle while performing a rooftop jump during the filming of “Mission: Impossible – Fallout.”
-However, his dedication to his craft and determination to deliver exceptional performances have not wavered.
+However, his dedication to his craft is unwavering, and he returned to complete the scene after recovering.

 Q: Does Tom Cruise perform all of his stunts?

-A: While Cruise is renowned for performing the majority of his stunts, there are instances where certain stunts are deemed too dangerous or require specialized skills.
-In such cases, he relies on highly trained stunt doubles to ensure the safety of the production.
+A: While Cruise is known for performing a majority of his stunts, there are certain situations where it may be too dangerous or impractical for him to do so.
+In such cases, he relies on his highly skilled stunt double to ensure the action sequences are executed flawlessly.

 Q: How does Tom Cruise’s stunt work impact the film industry?